RedisLabs/redis-enterprise-k8s-docs/README.md

   uiServiceType: LoadBalancer
   ```

-* Database service type: Service types for access to databases. should be a comma separated list.
-The possible values are cluster_ip, headless and load_balancer.
+* Database service type (optional): Service types for access to databases.
+Should be a comma separated list.
+The possible values are cluster_ip, headless, and load_balancer.
 Default value is `cluster_ip,headless`.
+For example, to create on load_balancer type database services, explicitly add the following declaration to the Redis Enterprise Cluster spec:
   ```yaml
   servicesRiggerSpec:
     databaseServiceType: load_balancer